TheDmitri/DiscordScamBotKicker/README.md

 This Discord bot automatically protects your server by:
 1. **Detecting new members** with accounts younger than 6 months
+2. **Analyzing profile descriptions** for scam patterns (DayZ modder, Arma 3 coder, etc.) on accounts older than 6 months
-2. **Automatically removing** these high-risk accounts
+3. **Automatically removing** these high-risk accounts
-3. **Sending humorous messages** to kicked users with information on how to get whitelisted
+4. **Sending humorous messages** to kicked users with information on how to get whitelisted
-4. **Maintaining a whitelist** for trusted users with newer accounts
+5. **Maintaining a whitelist** for trusted users with newer accounts
+6. **Owner-only commands** for managing the whitelist via Discord

 ## ✨ Key Features

 - **🔍 Account Age Verification**: Automatically checks the age of new members joining the server
+- **🕵️ Profile Description Analysis**: Detects suspicious patterns in user bios (DayZ modder, Arma 3 coder, game developer, etc.)
-- **👢 Automated Moderation**: Kicks accounts that are less than 6 months old
+- **👢 Automated Moderation**: Kicks accounts that are less than 6 months old OR have suspicious profile descriptions
 - **😄 Humorous Messaging**: Sends funny kick messages in Chuck Norris/Bruce Lee style
 - **⚪ Whitelist System**: Maintains exceptions for trusted users
+- **🎮 Discord Slash Commands**: Owner-only `/whitelist` command for easy management
+- **🔒 Owner-Only Access**: Whitelist commands restricted to bot owner via Discord ID
 - **📊 Comprehensive Logging**: Detailed logs of all actions for monitoring
 - **🐳 Docker Support**: Easy deployment with Docker and Docker Compose
 - **🔄 CI/CD Integration**: GitHub Actions workflow for testing and deployment